 Power of exponential scaling

 One technology that could potentially disrupt the current trends in the supercomputing field is quantum computing.
 For a certain class of particular problems, quantum computing offers an exponential speedup in computing power over classical supercomputers.
 The exponential speedup means that adding just one more qubit (quantum bit) to a quantum computer would double its computing power, whereas one would have to double the system size to achieve the same effect with a classical supercomputer.
 Quantum technology is still at an early stage of development.
 The first commercial devices have started to emerge in recent years, capable of performing a few hundred operations with tens of qubits.
-This early hardware was already sufficient to demonstrate by solving a specific problem intangible for classical supercomputers.
-It marked a key milestone for the field, although this particular problem was of little practical interest, and was later shown to be solvable on using an alternative classical algorithm.
+This early hardware was already sufficient to demonstrate quantum supremacy by solving a specific problem intangible for classical supercomputers.
+It marked a key milestone for the field, although this particular problem was of little practical interest, and was later shown to be solvable on classical supercomputers using an alternative classical algorithm.

 Wave function of a qubit in a chain of ions